graue/potsfyi/Plan.md

 Google’s music streaming service apparently allows [uploading up to 20,000 songs for free](http://play.google.com/about/music/unlock/), which are then “instantly available on the web and your Android phone”.
 This comes very close to meeting goal #1.
 Details of the service, such as bitrate and whether it allows exporting listen logs, are not clear.

-An [https://gmusic.codeplex.com/](open-source desktop client for Windows) exists and is apparently tolerated by Google.
+An [open-source desktop client for Windows](https://gmusic.codeplex.com/) exists and is apparently tolerated by Google.
 If it is indeed fully open source, other interfaces could be created to satisfy goal #6.

 The service is only offered in the U.S., so depending on how that is implemented, the “anywhere” part of goal #1 may not be satisfied — streaming might not work when abroad.
 Also, as with Spotify, a change or discontinuation of the service is possible at any time.